asherellis/asherellis.github.io/index.md

 layout: default
 ---

 I grew up in San Diego and am now studying at [Yale](http://www.yale.edu){:target="_blank"}.

 I am interested in defense, startups, and tech policy.

-I'm on the data team at [500 Global](https://500.co){:target="blank"}, helping track and analyze portfolio metrics.
+Currently, I work on the data team at [500 Global](https://500.co){:target="blank"}, tracking and analyzing our portfolio companies.
 Some of my writing is in the [WSJ](https://www.wsj.com/articles/the-death-of-the-student-athlete-11626215803){:target="blank"} and [Merion West](https://merionwest.com/2021/02/24/review-the-klondike-bake-oven-deaths/){:target="blank"}.

 <!-- Hello!
 I am a ML Engineer at [Arthur AI](http://www.arthur.ai){:target="_blank"}.
 I recently graduated from Brown with a degree in computer science.